The truth speaks for itself!

 end

-It's very very rare that I ever have to return an explicit true or false.
-This should be a warning sign.
+It is very rare that I ever need to return an explicit true or false.
+If you find yourself doing it, treat it as a warning sign.

-Of course, in Ruby you don't need to return explicitly so you should do this:
+And of course, in Ruby you don't need to return explicitly, so you can simplify further:

 def foo